 On further heating to about 200C entire water content of crystallization is driven off and the resulting product is known as gypsum anhydrite or hard burnt plaster.

 The setting time of gypsum anhydrite is quite large and requires accelerators to be added to shorten its setting time.
 Anhydrous gypsum plaster indicates gypsum anhydrite added with accelerators.

-1. It is very good fire resistant and hence a very good heat insulating material.
-It can successfully protect steel beams, columns, and timber from high temperature.
+1. It is very good fire resistant and hence a very good heat-insulating material.
+It can successfully protect steel beams, columns, and timber from high temperatures.

 2. There is no shrinkage while setting and hence it does not develop cracks on heating or setting.